mitchellfaulk/s2_python_interface/README.md

 ```
 cmake -DBUILD_PYWRAPS2=ON ..
 ```
-(Note: You must call `cmake` on the parent directory `..` because the `build` direcotyr is empty.)
+(Note: You must call `cmake` on the parent directory `..` because the `build` directory is empty.)

 Make and install the build:
 ```
 sudo make install
 ```

-## Build the python wheels
+## Build the Python wheels

 Install the necessary requirements
 ```
 python3 -m pip install cmake_build_extension wheel
 ```

-Assuming you are currently still in the `build` directory, build the wheel:
+Assuming you are currently still in the `build` directory, build the wheels:
 ```
 cd python
 python3 setup.py bdist_wheel